gptrn/oop-character/README.md

 ## Instruction
 There are 2 parts:
-- the "Part 1" will instruct you write a Character Class to learn about the "Composition" and "Encapsulation" of the OOP concept.
+- The "Part 1" will instruct you to write a Character Class to learn about the "Composition" and "Encapsulation" of the OOP concept.
-- the "Part 2" will instruct you to write the Sub-Classes of Character Class to learn about the "Inheritance" concept in the OOP
+- The "Part 2" will instruct you to write the Sub-Classes of Character Class to learn about the "Inheritance" concept in the OOP

 ## Part 1